huin/accountmerge/README.md

 *   When a match is found, update the matching posting in the destination by adding the tags (including fingerprint key+value).
-If the source posting has the "canonical" tag, then additionally set the account name.
+If the source posting has the "canonical" tag and the destination does not, then additionally set the account name.
-*   If nothing matched, create a copy of the source posting within the *default destination transaction*, and add the tag "unmatched" to inform the user that manual intervention might be required on that posting.
+*   If nothing matched, create a copy of the source posting within the *default destination transaction*.

 This may create unbalanced transactions, which is left to be manually resolved.
 So the user should run a check with the `ledger` command before continuing.